HDP Speakers List

 Contact Details: 07939 588092

 Biography: Charlotte completed her BA (Hons) Degree in Dance studies at Roehampton University followed by her MSc in Dance Science at Trinity Laban.
 Since then Charlotte has gained a PGCE and is a guest lecturer at various institutions.
-Charlotte teaches dance, health and fitness to both dancers in training and to groups in the community.
-Charlotte is co-author of the publication Safe dance Practice: An Applied dance Science Perspective (2015), and is Artistic Director of SideKick Dance, a dance company for young people and adults with disabilities.
+Charlotte teaches dance, yoga, health and fitness to both dancers in training and to groups in the community.
+Charlotte is co-author of the publication Safe dance Practice: An Applied dance Science Perspective (2015), and is Artistic Director of SideKick Dance, a dance company for disabled dancers and dancers with learning difficulties.
 She also runs a dance group for older adults, and in 2017 Charlotte won the One Dance UK award for Inspirational Community Dance Practitioner.